October 1, 2022

 A QUIET MORNING

-Once I reached the west bank of the river, I wandered through dark quiet street as the city slept.
+Once I reached the west bank of the river, I wandered through the dark, quiet street as the city slept.
 In the distance, I could hear the ocean waves breaking on the beach.
 But even though it was after 7:30 am, I truly felt as if I was the only person (other than the fishermen) awake at this hour.

 As I said goodbye to Ribadesella, the Camino temporarily clambered into the foothills along the coast.
 I found myself cresting the highest ones just as the sun was starting to rise behind me, with its warmth touching the back of my neck and legs.

-After working my way through the hills, the Camino dropped back down to the beach near the coastal hamlet of Vega where I was hoping to get a cup of coffee to start the day.
+After working my way through the hills, the Camino dropped back down to the beach near the coastal hamlet of Vega, where I was hoping to get a cup of coffee to start the day.
+It was still ten minutes before 9 a.m., though, and the entire town seemed to be asleep.
+Nothing was open.
+No one was stirring.

-I skirted between homes and small farms, noticing about a dozen ornate and giant murals painted on several of the town’s homes.
+I skirted between homes and small farms, noticing about a dozen ornate and giant murals painted on several of the town’s houses.
 Then I was back onto the coastal headlands again, with consistent views of the ocean as I continued down a rocky and muddy trail.

 Eventually all the rocks on this path disappeared, and it took all my focus to remain upright on the slick sections of muddy incline.
 Clearly the rain made its impact here too!